RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Render scanlines**

 Whether to use a shader to render scanlines for the videos.
-Be aware that this is quite demanding for the GPU.

 **Render blur**

 Whether to use a shader to render a slight horizontal blur which somewhat simulates a well-used CRT monitor.
-Be aware that this is quite demanding for the GPU.

 ### Sound settings